isene/ephemeris/README.md

 Example: `today = Ephemeris.new("2020-12-16", 59.568, 10.02, 1)`

-You will have access to the following data:
+You will then have access to the following data:

 ```
 today.sun